Helping Provide Affordable Coverage for Seniors: What You Need to Know about the Michigan Medigap Subsidy

 Who is eligible?

-To qualify for the subsidy through the Michigan Health Endowment Fund, you need to be a Michigan resident, your income must be at or below 150% of the Federal poverty level for your household size, be enrolled for Medicare Supplement coverage right now, and your insurer must participate in the program.
-Income range and household size to qualify:
+To qualify for the subsidy through the Michigan Health Endowment Fund, you need to be a Michigan resident, your income must be at or below 225% of the Federal poverty level for your household size, be enrolled for Medicare Supplement coverage right now, and your insurer must participate in the program.
+A qualifying income for an individual is $26,730 and below, while it is $36,045 for a couple.

 Where to apply